yosoytiara/trading-algorithm-assessment/algo-exercise/README.md

 ### How to Get Started

-Pre-requisites:
+#### Pre-requisites

-1. The project requires java version 16 or higher
+1. The project requires Java version 17 or higher
-2. You should have latest Apache Maven installed or an IDE which has it embedded within it (like IntelliJ)

-Opening the project:
+#### Opening the project

-1. Git fork this project
+1. Fork this repo in GitHub and clone it to your local machine
-2. Open the project as a maven project in your IDE (normally by opening the top level pom.xml file)
+2. Open the project as a Maven project in your IDE (normally by opening the top level pom.xml file)
 3. Click to expand the "getting-started" module
 4. Navigate to the [MyAlgoTest.java](https://github.com/cbfacademy/trading-algorithm-assessment/blob/main/algo-exercise/getting-started/src/main/java/codingblackfemales/gettingstarted/MyAlgoLogic.java) and [MyAlgoLogic.java](https://github.com/cbfacademy/trading-algorithm-assessment/blob/main/algo-exercise/getting-started/src/main/java/codingblackfemales/gettingstarted/MyAlgoLogic.java)
 5. You're ready to go!

+#### Note
-** Please note, you will need to run the "mvn compile" task, either at command line or from the IDE integration to make sure the binary encoders and decoders are created.
+You will need to run the Maven `compile` task to make sure the binary encoders and decoders are created.
+You can use the provided Maven wrapper or an installed instance of Maven, either in the command line or from the IDE integration.
+To use the wrapper, run the following command from the project root: `./mvnw compile --projects algo-exercise/getting-started`.

 ### Writing Your Algo